Fountains of Wayne: 2020-present: Death of Schlesinger and reunions

 Adam Schlesinger died of complications from COVID-19 on April 1, 2020.

 The surviving members of Fountains of Wayne performed together for the first time since 2013 on April 22, 2020, as part of a charity livestream event to raise funding for the New Jersey Pandemic Relief Fund.
 The performance was a tribute to Schlesinger, and featured Sharon Van Etten taking his place on bass guitar.

 On February 12, 2025, multiple posts from official band social media announced Fountains of Wayne's appearance at Milwaukee's Summerfest on July 4, 2025.
 Max Collins of the band Eve 6 was announced as the bassist for this show.
 Adam Schlesinger's family gave their blessings for the reunion, with Steven M. Gold - the band's longtime touring keyboardist as well as Schlesinger's producing and songwriting partner - also participating.

 On May 23, Joe Guese of The Click Five revealed on Instagram that he would be filling in for Jody Porter on guitar for Fountains of Wayne's summer shows.
 The band played their first reunion show on May 24 in Boca Raton, Florida, in which they performed songs from the first three albums.

-Musical style
+Musical style and legacy

+Fountains of Wayne's musical style has been described as power pop, pop-punk, pop rock, geek rock, alternative rock, and indie pop.
 Andrew Leahey of AllMusic called Fountains of Wayne "one of America's strongest power pop acts" and described their sound as "a mix of British-influenced pop songs, lo-fi production, and wry lyrics about dead-end jobs and biker boyfriends."
+In 2025, Jeff Mezydlo of Yardbarker included the band in his list of "20 underrated bands from the 1990s who are worth rediscovering".